3Squ4red/LoveToken-Faucet/README.md

 # LoveToken Faucet

 A quick, lovely faucet website for LOVE - an ERC20 token on Goerli testnet.
-This dApp is deployed on [IPFS](https://ipfs.tech/), meaning it's completely Decentralized!
+This dApp is deployed on [IPFS](https://ipfs.tech/) using [Fleet](https://fleek.co/), meaning it's completely Decentralized!
 Unlike those 'dApps' who whose websites are published on a centralized platform.

 ## Tokenomics
 - Max supply of LOVE will never exceed 100 million